 Instructions

-- Heat 1 tbsp of oil in a sauté pan over medium heat and sauté onions for 4 minutes until tender and set aside to cool.
+- Heat 1 tablespoon of oil in a sauté pan over medium heat and sauté onions for 4 minutes until tender and set aside to cool.

-- In a mixing bowl, combine the sautéed onions, ground chicken, salt, parsley, garlic and curry powder.
-Evenly divide mixture and shape into flour patties.
+- In a mixing bowl, combine the cooled sautéed onions, ground chicken, salt, parsley, garlic and curry powders.
+Evenly divide mixture and shape into four patties. *Wet your hands if your having trouble with the mixture sticking to you.

 - In a separate bowl, mix the yogurt, mint, cucumber and salt to make the sauce.

-- Heat the remaining tbsp of oil in a pan and cook patties for 2-3 minutes on each side.
+- Heat the remaining tablespoon of oil in a pan and cook patties for 2-3 minutes on each side.

 - Place burgers on buns and top with yogurt sauce and desired accompaniments.